 September brings cooler weather, new school friends and classrooms, and A LOT of new babies!
 If you are a parent expecting a baby this month, you have much to look forward to.
-Here in the northern hemisphere, we get to experience the change of the season – where summer slips into fall.
+Here in the northern hemisphere, we get to experience the change of the season – when summer slips into fall.
 Crisper air is beginning to blow by, and in many areas, the harvest is being set to cure for the cold winter months, making this an important time to many!
 September is the month with the most songs named after and referencing it, which could help mom make a cheeky playlist for baby to enjoy.
 Here are some more fun facts about babies born in September!

 Fun Facts About September Babies

 A Busy Month!

 September holds the record for the most popular birthday month!
 The 9th month of the year holds nine of ten of the most common shared days to be born.
-According to a study that looked at birthdays, the most widespread day to be born is the 9th of September, with an average of over 12,000 births!
-The 19th, 12th, 17th, 10th, 20th, 15th, 16th, and 18th following suit in status.
+According to a study that looked at birthdays, the most widespread day to be born is September 9, with an average of over 12,000 births!
+The 19th, 12th, 17th, 10th, 20th, 15th, 16th, and 18th follow suit in status.
 I’d say this sequence proves that parents are really feeling the love and closeness of the holiday season at the end of the year, blessing them with a little one nine months later.

 A Rainbow of Representation